FAIRdom/JERMOntology/index.md

 JERM-compliance in SEEK is therefore achieved by the sharing of JERM-compliant spreadsheet templates.

 To allow us to embed ontologies into spreadsheets, and enforce the use of semantic controlled vocabularies, without the overhead of understanding semantics or ontologies, we developed [RightField](http://www.rightfield.org.uk/).
 We call this Semantic annotation by Stealth.
-RightField is a general tool for embedded semantic terms into spreadsheet templates, and isn't specifically restricted to the JERM.
+RightField is a general tool for embedding semantic terms into spreadsheet templates, and isn't specifically restricted to the JERM.

 JERM spreadsheet templates have been developed for a wide range of experimental data types.
 In collaboration with members of the SysMO consortium, templates have been designed for numerous different types of microarray and RNA-Seq data, proteomics, interactomics, metabolomics, and enzyme kinetics.